dwinchell/etcd-backup/README.md

 * Fixed some potential race conditions.
 * Updated the tolerations to make the CronJob work on some modern clusters.
 * Various fixes, optimizations and updates to take advantage of things available 1.5 years after the blog post.

+# Alternatives

+OpenShift has a *Technology Preview* feature for recurring backups of etcd.
+However, it is *not ready for production* use, per the documentation.
+In particular, it requires enabling the `TechPreviewNoUpgrade` feature flag, which prevents upgrading OpenShift and *cannot be disabled*.
+So, don't use that feature for production clusters until it is ready.

 # Prerequisites